 Cancer drugs can interact with some other medicines and herbal products.
 Tell your doctor or pharmacist about any medicines you are taking.
 This includes vitamins, herbal supplements and over the counter remedies.

-This treatment might harm a baby developing in the womb.
-It is important not to become pregnant or father a child while you are having treatment with this drug.
-Talk to your doctor or nurse about effective contraception before starting treatment.
+It is unknown whether treatment may or may not harm a baby developing in the womb.
+It is important not to become pregnant or father a child while you are having treatment.

 Treatment for other conditions

 Always tell other doctors, nurses, pharmacists or dentists that you’re having this treatment if you need treatment for anything else, including teeth problems.

 You should avoid any invasive dental treatment while you are having this treatment.
 You can have fillings and routine cleaning.

 Talk to your specialist if you need dental treatment about whether you should stop your bisphosphonates beforehand.
 But don't stop taking them without talking to your doctor first.

 More information about this treatment

 For further information about this treatment go to the electronic Medicines Compendium (eMC) website.

 You can report any side effect you have to the Medicines Health and Regulatory Authority (MHRA) as part of their Yellow Card Scheme.